Structural Remedial Works Lane Cove NSW

 Key Challenges

-- Restricted access in Lane Cove required all structural remedial works to be completed manually
+• Restricted access in Lane Cove required all structural remedial works to be completed manually, limiting the use of machinery

-- The damaged pipe beneath footing required temporary structural support prior to excavation
+• The damaged pipe beneath footing required temporary structural support prior to excavation to prevent further movement

-- Structural remedial works required continuous monitoring to maintain stability during footing removal
+• Continuous monitoring was necessary throughout the structural remedial works to maintain stability during footing removal

-- Boundary wall demolition was required to enable safe access and execution of structural remedial works
+• Boundary wall demolition was required to enable safe access and proper execution of the structural remedial works

 Methodology and Delivery